 Note: about course availability and location: Not all courses required for graduation in some of the campus-based programs will be offered at each of Roger Williams University's campuses or locations.
 In some cases, the degree selected will dictate which location and which method of delivery the student will elect (e.g., classroom courses, directed seminars, on line courses).
 Some programs offered through the School of Continuing Studies may require enrollment in day classes.
 (See advisors for details.)

-Note: about other programs and course descriptions: Program requirements and course descriptions not found in the School of Graduate and Continuing Studies section of the catalog can be located under listings in other appropriate sections.
+Note: about other programs and course descriptions: Program requirements and course descriptions not found in the School of Continuing Studies section of the catalog can be located under listings in other appropriate sections.